-10 secrets about Italian pasta
+10 facts about Italian pasta – Intersting facts about pasta

 1. History of traditional Italian pasta

+The first of the fun facts about pasta is the history.
+And the history of pasta in Italy is rich and great!
 Every culture in the world fights for the attribution of the first pasta.
 The Chinese people were already making pasta well before our modern culture, in 3000 B.C.
 The Etruscan people, ancestors of the Romans, appear to have been making pasta.
 Indeed, an Etruscan tomb depicts people making something quite similar.
 Popularly, it is believed that Marco Polo brought back the pasta recipe from the Far East at the end of the 13th Century, bringing the custom to Italy.
 To learn all the secrets of the history of pasta, let’s meet here!

 2. Ingredients of authentic Italian pasta

 The traditional Italian pasta recipe is very simple: add one large egg every 100 grams of flour.
 The eggs and flour must be of outstanding quality, fresh, and free-range.
 Specific eggs are used in Italy to make the pasta gialla, which is a brighter yellow.
 When you make your pasta, remember not to add salt to the dough, as you will put it in the pasta cooking water.
+Let’s move on for some more fun facts about pasta!

 3. The dough